 Before any residential property in Hopkins is offered for sale, it must have a "Truth-In-Housing" evaluation.
+Truth in Housing Evaluations are required for residential buildings with one, two, three or four dwelling units (including condos and townhouses).
 These evaluations provide prospective buyers with information about the condition of the house and garage, as well as help to eliminate any health and safety concerns in Hopkins neighborhoods.
 The report must be on display at the property for sale for all prospective buyers to view.
 Reports are valid for one year from the date of the evaluation and are non-transferable.
 A new evaluation must be conducted for each sale.

 Closing the Sale

 In order to close on the sale of your house, you must provide the buyer with a Certificate of Approval.
 This is issued after all repair/replace items on your Truth-in-Housing Disclosure Report have been corrected and re-inspected by the City of Hopkins inspector or arrangements have been made for their future correction by the buyer.
 Learn more about receiving your Certificate of Approval.

 All pending orders, including all open permits, must be finalized and re-inspected by the City in order for the Truth in Sale of Housing Certificate of Approval or Rental License to be issued.